 Amira was my entry in the Anime Boston 2017 masquerade.
 It was another complex build that I tried to squeeze into too little time, but I was so very fortunate at how well it turned out.
 I did not sleep the night before the competition for trying to get every last stitch of embroidery completed in time.
 The work paid off, as I won first place master division craftsmanship, the second-highest craftsmanship award in the competition.
 This is one of the toughest competitions on the east coast, and I am so excited to have taken home one of the top prizes!
+She later went on, after many more grueling months, to win third place in the needlework category at New York Comic Con 2017.

 The character of Amira, from the manga Bride Stories, is a 19th century Turkic woman from an unspecified region.
 Though in an arranged marriage to a boy much younger than she is, she is an independent woman who frequently does other than she ought to.